-- (1) In addition to serving as our Chief Executive Officer, Dr. Coles serves as the chairperson, and member, of our board of directors, but receives no additional compensation for his service in such roles. - (2) The amounts reflect signing bonuses paid to the applicable NEO at his time of hire.
-Pursuant to the terms of their respective employment agreements, each of Mr. Ceesay and Mr. Akamine must repay 100% of their signing bonus if their employment is terminated by us for cause or they resign without good reason within 12 months of the effective date of their employment and 50% of their signing bonus if such termination occurs on or after the 12 month anniversary of the effective date of their employment but prior to the 24 month anniversary of the effective date of their employment.
-All other cash bonuses, which were based upon the achievement of performance goals under our annual performance-based cash bonus plan, are disclosed under the "Non-Equity Incentive Compensation" column. - (3) The amounts reflect the aggregate grant date fair value of stock option awards granted in 2021, 2020 and 2019, as computed in accordance with ASC Topic 718.
+- (1) In addition to serving as our Chief Executive Officer, Dr. Coles serves as the chairperson, and member, of our board of directors, but receives no additional compensation for his service in such roles. - (2) The amount reflects a signing bonus paid to Mr. Ceesay at his time of hire.
+Pursuant to the terms of his employment agreement, Mr. Ceesay must repay 100% of his signing bonus if his employment is terminated by us for cause or he resigns without good reason within 12 months of the effective date of his employment and 50% of his signing bonus if such termination occurs on or after the 12-month anniversary of the effective date of his employment but prior to the 24-month anniversary of the effective date of his employment.
+In March 2023, Mr. Ceesay left the Company and, in connection thereto, we entered into a separation agreement with Mr. Ceesay that provided, among other things, that we will waive any right to recovery of Mr. Ceesay's signing bonus.
+All other cash bonuses, which were based upon the achievement of performance goals under our annual performance-based cash bonus plan, are disclosed under the "Non-Equity Incentive Compensation" column. - (3) The amount reflects the aggregate grant date fair value of the stock award granted in 2022, as computed in accordance with ASC Topic 718.
+Such grant date fair value does not take into account any estimated forfeitures.
+The assumptions used in calculating the grant date fair value of the stock award reported in this column are set forth in Note 14, Equity-Based Compensation, to our consolidated financial statements included in our Annual Report.
+The amount reported in this column reflect the accounting cost for this stock award and does not correspond to the actual economic value that may be received by the NEO upon the vesting of the stock award or any sale of the underlying shares of common stock.
+This amount reflects a restricted stock unit award granted to Mr. Bodenrader for his service as the interim Chief Financial Officer in addition to his current position. - (4) The amounts reflect the aggregate grant date fair value of stock option awards granted in 2022, 2021 and 2020, as computed in accordance with ASC Topic 718.
 Such grant date fair values do not take into account any estimated forfeitures.
-The assumptions used in calculating the grant date fair value of the stock options reported in this column are set forth in Note 13, Equity-Based Compensation, to our consolidated financial statements included in our Annual Report.
-The amounts reported in this column reflect the accounting cost for these stock options and do not correspond to the actual economic value that may be received by the NEOs upon the exercise of the stock options or any sale of the underlying shares of common stock. - (4) The amounts reflect the AIP amounts awarded to our NEOs for their service.
-Messrs.
-Ceesay and Akamine's AIP awards were prorated based on the number of days they were in active service during fiscal year 2021.
-See "-Annual Incentive Plan" and "-2021 Annual Incentive Plan Awards" above.
+The assumptions used in calculating the grant date fair value of the stock options reported in this column are set forth in Note 14, Equity-Based Compensation, to our consolidated financial statements included in our Annual Report.
+The amounts reported in this column reflect the accounting cost for these stock options and do not correspond to the actual economic value that may be received by the NEOs upon the exercise of the stock options or any sale of the underlying shares of common stock - (5) The amounts reflect the AIP amounts awarded to our NEOs for their performance during the applicable year.
+See "-Annual Incentive Plan" and "-2022 Annual Incentive Plan Awards" above. - (6) The amounts reported in 2022 for Drs.
+Sanchez and Renger and Messrs.
+Bodenrader and Ceesay reflect matching contributions made by us under our 401(k) plan.